Wyss/ssw-py/README.md

 ## Overview

 SSW is a fast implementation of the Smith-Waterman algorithm, which uses the Single-Instruction Multiple-Data (SIMD) instructions to parallelize the algorithm at the instruction level.
 It can return the Smith-Waterman score, alignment location and traceback path (cigar) of the optimal alignment accurately; and return the sub-optimal alignment score and location heuristically.

 Note: When SSW open a gap, the gap open penalty alone is applied.

 ## Installation

+    pip install ssw-py

+or

     python setup.py install